 Headline: Every story has a face.
 The insight here is that every man needs some time to himself to get ready for what’s ahead.

-Back in the 80s and 90s Gillette had the cultural relevance of a Nike.
+Back in the 80s/90s Gillette had the cultural relevance of a Nike.
 Product and brand fueled consumer choice.
 However, over the years Gillette shifted its communications to the product and functional at the expense of the brand and emotional.
 Today, product is the only point of connection.
 Men no longer find the brand relevant.
 A large product assortment has led to cluttered communications.

 I undertook Gillette’s first global cultural research.
 We hired Space Doctors who conducted a semiotic analysis in our key markets to understand masculine success.
 We spoke to men on the street, interviewed priests about the top regrets of the dying, conducted desk research and expert interviews.

-This new global insight into masculine success led to a new strategy platform and approach.
-The new campaign will house all products, innovations and initiatives under one roof for the first time in Gillette history.
+We uncovered a new global insight into masculine success, which led to a new strategy platform and approach.
+The new campaign will house all products and initiatives under one roof for the first time in Gillette history and for years to come.
 Every time we advertise a product, we’ll also sell the brand.
 Stay tuned for the eventual roll-out!

-Father’s Day 2017: + 3.5 million views in just two days on Youtube alone.
+Father’s Day 2017 achieved + 3.5 million views in just two days on Youtube alone.
 It’s been featured by Fast Company, Forbes, Creativity-online, Campaignlive, etc.